 - Place your baby on his back on the blanket.
-The folded corner should be leveled at his shoulder.
+The folded corner should be levelled at his shoulder.

 - Fold the bottom part of the blanket to your baby’s stomach or chest.
 Make sure her hips and legs can still move easily.

-- Bring you baby’s arms down.
-Pull the left side of the blanket, wrap it over her left arm and chest, under the right arm, and tuck it under back.
-Do the same thing for the right side of the blanket, except that you don’t have to tuck it under her left arm.
+- Bring your baby’s arms down.
+Pull the left side of the blanket, wrap it over her left arm and chest, under the right arm, and tuck it under the back.
+Please do the same thing for the right side of the blanket, except that you don’t have to tuck it under her left arm.

 Why this works

-Babies, mine in particular, get startled easily be it a barking dog, chattering people, and even a closing or opening rickety door.
+Babies, mine, in particular, get startled easily, be it a barking dog, chattering people, and even closing or opening the rickety door.

 When she’s startled, she would suddenly raise her arms and legs.
 This action would then wake her up, and she’d end up crying.